censorship-no-archive/ceno1/ceno-freenet/INSTALL.Bridge.md

     them as friends will expose your IP address to them.
   * Do not use your personal WoT identity for CENO Bridge purposes.
 You are advised to create a new one.
   * The Bundle Server will bind to port 3094, and the CENOBridge plugin to ports 3093 and 3095.
-    Both agents will listen only to local requests.
+    Both agents will accept only local requests.

 ### Current implementation (v0.3.0) limitations